top of page

 7. Payment Schedule and Accounting Transparency

 A well-structured payment schedule and accounting transparency ensure that authors receive their advances and royalties on time and in full.
 Literary agents negotiate contracts that outline clear timelines for advance payments and regular royalty disbursements, preventing unnecessary delays.
-They also advocate for audit rights, allowing the author or agent to review the publisher’s financial records if royalty statements appear inaccurate.
-This ensures that authors receive the correct payments and have recourse if discrepancies arise, providing greater financial security and trust in the publishing process.
+They also advocate for audit rights, which allow the author or agent to review the publisher’s financial records if royalty statements appear to be inaccurate.
+This ensures that authors receive the correct payments and have recourse in the event of discrepancies, providing greater financial security and trust in the publishing process.

 8. Author’s Creative Control and Editorial Revisions

-Authorial creative control and editorial revisions are key aspects of a publishing contract that determine how much influence an author retains over their work.
+Authorial creative control and editorial revisions are key aspects of a publishing contract that determine the extent of an author's influence over their work.
 Agents negotiate to define the author’s level of control regarding cover design, title changes, and major editorial revisions, ensuring that any modifications align with the author’s vision.
 While publishers may request changes to improve marketability, agents work to ensure that revision requests are reasonable and do not compromise the integrity of the book.
 By securing clear terms, authors can maintain a balance between creative freedom and necessary editorial input, preventing unexpected alterations that could misrepresent their work.

 9. Termination Clauses and Legal Protections